Lynchburg, Virginia: Public schools

 Lynchburg is also home to the Central Virginia Governor's School for Science and Technology located in Heritage High School.
 This magnet school consists of juniors and seniors selected from each of the Lynchburg-area high schools.
 As one of eighteen Governor's Schools in Virginia, the Central Virginia Governor's School focuses on infusing technology into both the math and science curriculum.

 Private schools

-The city is also home to a number of religious and non-religious private schools, including Appomattox Christian Academy, Desmond T Doss Christian Academy, James River Day School, Liberty Christian Academy, New Covenant Classical Christian School, Temple Christian School, Virginia Episcopal School, and New Vistas School.
+The city is also home to a number of religious and non-religious private schools, including Appomattox Christian Academy, Desmond T Doss Christian Academy, James River Day School, Liberty Christian Academy, New Covenant Classical Christian School, Timberlake Christian Academy, Virginia Episcopal School, and New Vistas School.